 Javier has been with the Policy Cures team since 2004, and as Director of Research since 2009.
 He is an Honorary Lecturer at the London School of Hygiene and Tropical Medicine and the University of Sydney, and an expert adviser to the European and Developing Countries Clinical Trials Partnership and the Global Alliance for Vaccines and Immunisation (GAVI).
-He has an MSc in Health Policy, Planning and Financing from the LSE and the London School of Hygiene and Tropical Medicine and is currently doing an MBA-Executive at the Australian Graduate School of Management, Sydney.
+He has an MSc in Health Policy, Planning and Financing from the LSE and the London School of Hygiene and Tropical Medicine and is a graduate with an MBA-Executive at the Australian Graduate School of Management, Sydney.

 Nick Chapman has over 5 years’ experience in health policy and practice as a doctor, research associate and analyst.
 In his role with Policy Cures, Nick has worked on projects for governments, major philanthropic organisations and public-private partnerships.
 His experience includes work on strategy development, funding gap analysis and innovative financing mechanisms.
 He has been a guest lecturer at the University of Sydney, and has played an active role in Policy Cures’ efforts to raise the profile of global health R&D in Australia.

 Nick began his career as a doctor in Tasmania before obtaining a Master’s degree in human rights, focusing on international development and international law.
 Prior to joining Policy Cures, Nick worked with Oxfam Australia and the Australian Human Rights Commission, predominantly on policy solutions to Indigenous health inequality.